ploink/psumon/README.md

 # PSUmon
-PSUmon is a simple ATX power supply monitor.
+PSUmon is a low-cost hardware ATX power supply monitor.
 It hotplugs to any free SATA power connector and signals if voltage or ripple exceeds the ATX specification.

+The PCB is designed using Eagle 5, but should import ok in version 6 and 7.
+The board is very small, so the freeware edition of eagle can be used.
+The firmware for the ATtiny24A microcontroller is written in C using Atmel Studio.
+An ISP header is included for in-system programming and debugging.

+FIXME: insert image

-Tresholds are:
+Treshold values are:

 |Voltage |Tolerance |Ripple |LED color |
 |--------|----------|-------|----------|